 An organisation can be completing projects that are achieving cost savings by reducing customer service staff.
 However, if the organisation’s goal is to improve customer service quality, this benefit loses its value.

-While benefits are objective, value is contextual to an organisation and its strategy
+While benefits are objective, value is contextual to an organisation and its strategy.

 What is project value?

-Why this confusion leads to failure
+Why confusion around project benefits leads to failure

-The era of benefits realization and value management
+Project benefits realisation and value management

 Kerzner describes this shift in project success definitions perfectly: